Hantavirus pulmonary syndrome; Hemorrhagic fever with renal syndrome

 People with hantavirus are admitted to the hospital, often to the intensive care unit (ICU).

-- Breathing tube or breathing machine in severe cases
+- Breathing tube or breathing machine (mechanical ventilation) in severe cases

 - Other supportive care to treat symptoms